pranto113015/Repo-of-learning-syllabus/Django Setup Porcess.md

 	from django.contrib.staticfiles.handlers import StaticFilesHandler
 	application = StaticFilesHandler(get_wsgi_application())
      ```
-13. After completing the hold thing then auto generate onn project live link this link copy then go myproject/settings.py file and copy the link look like bellow
+- After completing the hold thing then auto generate onn project live link this link copy then go myproject/settings.py file and copy the link look like bellow
     ```bash
     ALLOWED_HOSTS = ['pkcse.pythonanywhere.com']
     ```
-14. Now it is done. `Done`
+- Now it is done. `Done`
-confussion then follow the video [link](https://www.youtube.com/watch?v=2kaumOGU62A&list=WL)
+If any confussion then follow the video [link](https://www.youtube.com/watch?v=2kaumOGU62A&list=WL)